 From Tuesday to Sunday:

-Last entry: 30 minutes before closure.
+Last entry: 30 minutes before closing.

 From Lecce on the SS 613 (Lecce-Brindisi) highway, take the Squinzano exit and head towards Casalabate on the SP 100 road.